hashicorp/terraform-provider-aws/website/docs/r/config_aggregate_authorization.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the authorization

 ## Import

-Config authorizations can be imported using `account_id:region`, e.g.
+Config aggregate authorizations can be imported using `account_id:region`, e.g.

 ```
 $ terraform import aws_config_authorization.example 123456789012:us-east-1